telus/tds-core/guide/codebase-overview.md

 ## Tools

-The TDS codebase maintains a set of organisational and syntactical standards.
+The TDS codebase maintains a set of organizational and syntactical standards.
 We utilize the following tools for the development, release, and distribution processes:

 - [Styleguidist](https://react-styleguidist.js.org/): isolated React component development environment with a